Lucy-Forrest-Lab/AlignMe/Running_server.md

 -METTPLNSQKQLSACEDGEDCQENGVLQKVVPTPGDKVESGQISNGYSAVPSPGAGDDTRHSIPATTTTLVAELHQGERETWGKKVDFLLSVIGYAVDLGNVWRFPYICYQNGGGAFLLPYTIMAIFGGIPLFYMELALGQYHRNGCIS--------IWR-KICPIFKGIGYAICIIAFYIASYYNTIMAWALYYLISSFTDQLPWTSCKNSWNTGNCTNYF------SEDNITWTL-HSTSPAEEFYTRHVLQIHRSKGLQD-LGGISW-QLALCIMLIFTVIYFSIWKGVKTSGKVVWVTATFPYIILSVLLVRGATLPG--AWRGVLFYLKPNWQKLLETGVWIDAAAQIFFSLGPGFGVLLAFASYNKFNNNCYQDALVTSVVNCMTSFVSG--FVIFTVLGYMAEMRNE-DVSEVAKDAGPSLLFITYAEAIANMPA-STFFAIIFFLMLITLGLDSTFAGLEGVITAVLDEFPHVWAK--RRERFVLAVVITC--FFGSLVTLTFGGAYVVKLLEEYAT-GPAVLTV-ALIEAVAVSWFYGITQFCRDVKEMLGFSPGWFWRICWVAISPLFLLFIICSFLMSPPQLRLFQ-YNYPYWSIILG--YCIGTSSFICIPTYIAYRLI--ITPGTFKERIIKSITPE----------------------TPTE-IPCGDIRLNAV---------------------

 ```
-The result will be a hydropathy plot showing the aligned hydropathy values of the two MSAs and a pairwise sequence alignment of the first sequence of each of the two MSAs.
+The result will be a hydropathy plot showing the aligned hydropathy values averaged over all sequences in each of the two MSAs.
+In addition, a pairwise sequence alignment will be provided for the first sequence of each of the two MSAs, to allow the hydropathy profile alignment to be interpreted in more detail.